Olondutsu/HK-Pharma/README.md

 - Make Item In Slot draggable + OnMouseExit Inventory = Replace Sprite + Add Draggable & ItemStats Scripts + Store Interactions

--<Strike> Add heating and freezing logic for each container according to currentTemperature (+ Home insulation ??)</Strike>
+- <Strike> Add heating and freezing logic for each container according to currentTemperature (+ Home insulation ??)</Strike>

 - DO A BETTER PARTICLE SYSTEM BECAUSE WE WANT IT FANCY BRO ( Soft Body or Particles or Sprite w/ RigidBody + Collider (??)